imMatheus/vercel-ui/README.md

 > [!NOTE]
 > This is a NOT affiliated with Vercel or Shadcn in any way and is only a fork of Shadcn I made for fun and learning.

+This repo was a fork of the Shadcn repo, so a lot of cred to him and the other contributors.